Mercer Island Transit Interchange

 Why don't Sound Transit and KCM simply skip Mercer Island on the route into and out of Seattle with nearly all the buses except for one every 10 minutes that stops on the island for those that want to get off or on there.

-bill asked about 3 years agoMercer Island Station is an important part of the East Link light rail system.
+bill asked over 5 years agoMercer Island Station is an important part of the East Link light rail system.
 Metro has already planned to completely fill the capacity for bus transfers at South Bellevue Station and cannot plan for additional routes there.
 Additionally, direct service to Mercer Island avoids out-of-direction travel for Issaquah/Eastside buses, and provides safer, quicker connections to/from the I-90 HOV lanes, resulting in faster bus travel times and discouraging Eastside drivers from parking on Mercer Island to reach Link light rail.

 -